Andrew Cruickshank's course guide including his strategy for playing the course.

 Par 4 S.I.
 3

-With the tee providing views of a fairway disappearing down a steep slope 180 yards in front and the green perched atop a ramp of fairway, surrounded by trees, 400 yards away, this is a dream drive.
+With the tee providing views of a fairway disappearing down a steep slope 180 yards in front and the green perched atop a ramp of fairway, surrounded by trees, 400 yards away, this is a dream drivers' hole.
 Best aim slightly right of centre to allow the ball to bounce back to the middle.
 Find the generous fairway and you have the elevated green in front and a high iron in but don’t miss left where the ramp to the green gives way to uneven lies, bumps and hollows.

 Par 4 S.I.
 7